 I am very well aware I might be wrong in my investment thesis.
 The purpose of writing it down it not to be flawless.
 The purpose is to know why you buy a stock so you can sell it and move along quicker if it fails you.
 This avoids having everlasting doubts paralyzing your money for months or years.

 #5 Determine the right valuation

 “The stock market is filled with individuals who know the price of everything, but the value of nothing.”

 Ah!
 After many hours of research, you finally find the exceptional company you were looking for.
 But before you pull the trigger and buy 100 shares of it, the question that kills:

 Is this stock overvalued?

-The answer to this question is very hard to give, especially when the market is trading at a all-time high.
+The answer to this question is very hard to give, especially when the market is trading at an all-time high.
 However, my short answer to this question is quite simple.
 If you have found an exceptional company, today is the best timing to buy it and tomorrow is the worst one.
 I know you will probably won’t bite this as most investors prefer finding a complete process to assess the value of a share.
-The reason why I use a valuation process is mainly to determine what is the best buy among my short list of exceptional companies.
-I use a simple two step valuation process.
+The reason why I use a valuation process is mainly to determine what is the best buy among my shortlist of exceptional companies.
+I use a simple two-step valuation process.

 The first step is to look at the company’s PE ratio history of the past 10 years.
 Over a 10 years history, you usually get how a company’s valuation by the market evolves through a complete economic cycle (facing both recession and strong growth periods).
 Here’s 3M (MMM) PE historical graph: